amitmishra11/Cp_Scrapper/README.md

 # Cp_Scrapper
-- This project scraps your codeforces solutions and download them to store them locally in organized manner.
+- This project scraps your codeforces, codechef and atcoder solutions and download them to store them locally in organized manner.